ntwaliandy/mobile-flash-cards/README.md

 then you can scan the QR code with your smart phone to use the app or you can run it with the web option.

-this app has being tested in the following devices (iphone 7 plus, iphone X, ipad pro)
+this app has being tested in the following devices (iphone 7 plus, iphone X, ipad pro, samsung s9+)

 ## Contributing